zowe/docs-site/docs/user-guide/mvd-configuration.md

 - *-P*: Declares the port at which ZSS is listening.
 Use as "-P \<port\>"

 ### Configuring ZSS for HTTPS
-To secure the ZSS server, you can use Application Transparent Transport Layer Security (AT-TLS) to enable Hyper Text Transfer Protocol Secure (HTTPS) on server communication.
-After you configure SSL, communications with ZSS must use HTTPS.
+To secure ZSS, you can use Application Transparent Transport Layer Security (AT-TLS) to enable Hyper Text Transfer Protocol Secure (HTTPS) on all ZSS communication.

-Before you begin, you must have a working knowledge of AT-TLS and you must have Policy Agent configured.
-For more information, on [AT-TLS](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.halx001/transtls.htm) and [Policy Agent](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.2.0/com.ibm.zos.v2r2.halz002/pbn_pol_agnt.htm), see the [z/OS Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.2.0/com.ibm.zos.v2r2/en/homepage.html).
+Before you begin, you must have a basic knowledge of RACF and AT-TLS, and you must have Policy Agent configured.
+For more information on [AT-TLS](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.1.0/com.ibm.zos.v2r1.halx001/transtls.htm) and [Policy Agent](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.2.0/com.ibm.zos.v2r2.halz002/pbn_pol_agnt.htm), see the [z/OS Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.2.0/com.ibm.zos.v2r2/en/homepage.html).

-To configure ZSS for HTTPS, create a certificate authority certificate and add it to a key ring.
-Then define AT-TLS rules.
-Then copy the certificate to the ZSS server and reference its location in the `zluxserver.json` file.
+To configure ZSS for HTTPS, you create a Certificate Authority (CA) certificate and add it to a key ring.
+Then you define AT-TLS rules.
+Then you copy the certificate to the ZSS server and reference its location in the `zluxserver.json` file.

-Note: Bracketed values below (including the brackets) are variables.
-Use values relevant to your organization.
+**Note:** Bracketed values below (including the brackets) are variables.
+Replace them with values relevant to your organization.

-#### Creating a certificate authority and key ring
+#### Creating a Certificate Authority certificate and key ring
-Use the IBM Resource Access Control Facility (RACF) to create a Certificate Authority certificate, and then create a key ring and add the certificate to the ring.
+Use the IBM Resource Access Control Facility (RACF) to create a CA certificate, and then create a key ring and add the certificate to the ring.

-1. Enter the following command to generate a RACF certificate authority (CA) certificate:
+1. Enter the following command to generate a RACF CA certificate:
   ```
   RACDCERT CERTAUTH GENCERT +
     SUBJECTSDN(CN('[common_name]') +